 newrelic.addRelease(string $release_name, string $release_id)

-In New Relic Browser, a release is a way to tag errors with information about what version of your application is currently running.
+In Browser monitoring, a release is a way to tag errors with information about what version of your application is currently running.
 This is useful for sites where shared components are owned by different teams, or multiple applications are deployed independently but run on the same page.

 Modern web applications have many interconnecting parts, so an application may have multiple releases (with different names) associated with the same page load.
 For example, you can use releases to: